DataGate Printer Files: An Introduction

 • XML representation of the file definition.

-• Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to programatically control certain properties.
+• Conditional attributes at the file, format and field level with the ability to provide an array of Booleans to programmatically control certain properties.

 • Capability to direct the output to a text file (a Manuscript) where the data is formatted in XML instead of being printed.